 Consider a special low-wattage kettle and check the wattage on other equipment, choosing a lower wattage if possible.
 For how to hook-up to electricity, see our feature on EHUs and other power gadgets.

 Oh, and have a look at the clever things people are doing to get their baking fix when camping.
-Love the unpressurised pressure cooker that becomes an oven and the chip-basket toaster.
+Love the unpressurised pressure cooker that becomes an oven, and this chip-basket toaster.